Is Retail Dead?

 Starting with a website and a social media presence is excellent, but that’s not enough.
 You must rethink the strategy with a scarcity model or experience-oriented model in mind.
 Younger people need to feel special and prefer a brand that valorizes them.
 It requires thinking and working on a different level.
 You switch to a state when you start involving your audience in your creation and distribution strategies.
 Often, external help and transversal project management with influencers and customers will make the difference for a brand.

 Personalization and experience are crucial to success.
 Suppose you manage to give your clientele a luxury type service with a product that respects the environment and is locally sourced with a smaller provider.
-In that case, you are doing good for the client and doing good for the planet; you have built for yourself a winning strategy in the millennials hearths.
+In that case, you are doing good for the client and doing good for the planet; you have built for yourself a winning strategy in the millennials hearts.

 In definitive, retail is not dead but needs to integrate the digital to make it in the future.
 Retail managers and whop owners must take ownership of the web revolution, but they should also influence their workers to do the same.
 The retail of the future holds numerous fascinating opportunity for people focussed on customer care.
 Their jobs will be directed to physical sales and act as brand ambassadors for the company they represent.
 We could imagine a future position in the retail field to be at the crossroad of a regular employee and an influencer job.